lale-help/lale-help/README.md

 ## Advice for writing feature specs

+### Description

-[Feature spec](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec) is the most common name in Rails projects for a test that tests the whole application through the web browser.
+[Feature spec](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec) is the most common name in Rails projects for tests of the whole application through the web browser.
 Feature specs are in the [`spec/features`](https://github.com/lale-help/lale-help/tree/master/spec/features) directory.

+### Overview of the testing tools lale uses

+* [rspec](http://www.relishapp.com/rspec/): a general purpose, BDD (behaviour driven development) framework for describing, structuring, executing tests, provides assertions, etc. It's the most common Ruby testing framework.

+* [Capybara](http://jnicklas.github.io/capybara): provides a DSL and abstraction layer for writing browser-based tests.
+In lale, it is configured to use the poltergeist driver by default, but Selenium can be turned on alternatively.

+* [poltergeist](https://github.com/teampoltergeist/poltergeist): Is a Capybara-driver that uses a headless WebKit browser to use the application and execute the tests.

+* [FactoryGirl](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md): a powerful tool to define factories for your test setup (seed) data.

+* [site_prism](https://github.com/natritmeyer/site_prism): "A Page Object Model DSL for Capybara".
+Lets you define page objects to abstract and reuse access to the various HTML pages (screens) of the application.

+All of these are standard Ruby/Rails gems (libraries) and can be found on GitHub.

 ### Pros and cons of feature specs

-I'm summarizing these here because they help understanding the decisions I took for lale's feature specs setup.
+This summary should help to understand the decisions and following advice of lale's feature spec setup.

 #### Pros

 1. **completely decoupled** from the actual Ruby system.
 They use the HTML page as the interface to the application, this allows refactoring the Ruby code without any changes in the spec.

-2. they are **very high-level** and written with the RSpec BDD framework, so they document quite well what lale is expected to do, in nontechnical language.
+2. they are **high-level** and written with the RSpec BDD framework, so they document well what lale is expected to do, in nontechnical language.

 3. **high confidence** since they test the whole system and behave very similar to a real user, if the test passes it is very likely that the feature under test actually works as expected.

 #### Cons:

-1. **very slow**: feature specs take 1-2 orders of magnitude longer to run than a unit/model test.
+1. **very slow**: a feature spec typically takes a few orders of magnitude longer to run than a unit test.
 Thus feedback is much slower.
-The runtime of the whole test suite can easily exceed the patience / attention span of the average programmer, which (together with other cons) can lead to neglection of this kind of tests.
+If no care is taken, the test suite runtime can easily exceed the patience of developers, which leads to neglection of these tests.

-2. **maximum complexity of the system under test**: since these tests are executed against the full, integrated system stack, there are seemingly infinite possibilities where things can go wrong.
-So these kinds of tests can be tedious and unpredictable to write.
+2. **maximum complexity of the system under test**: since they are executed against the full, integrated system stack, there are seemingly infinite possibilities for things going wrong.
+So these tests can sometimes be tedious and unpredictable to write.

 3. **can fail intermittently, seemingly non-deterministically** mainly because of the system and setup complexity.
 Three processes/threads are involved (test, browser, Rails server).
 Page load times vary from test to test and system load, so timing issues can arise.